 CLIENT: This is great!
-You’re the best writer I’ve ever seen!
+You’re the best copywriter in the history of the world!
 Will you marry me and have little badass writing ninja babies?

 ME: Actually, no.

 CLIENT: Oh, well.
 Okay.
 I’ll just go ahead and pay you through Chase’s Online QuickPay system instead.

 ME: Great!
 Thank you!